jchery25/js-challenge/README.md

 - [x] Add logo onto the center of the page, underneath the dots.

 ## Day 03 Deliverables:
-- [ ] Create a 3x3 grid.
+- [x] Create a 3x3 grid.
+- [x] Center grid.
+- [x] Add the feature to click and drag colored dot within the window boundary.
+- [x] Add the feature to drop the colored dot within a dedicated grid location.
+- [ ] Overlay the logo on top of the grid while keeping the grid and dot feature.
-- [ ]
+- [ ] Set up the appropriate color location on the logo.

 # Insights/Lesson Learned
 - Thought it might be easier to start from scratch using html, css, and javascript.
 However, I quickly learned that I will most likely need to use a library like jQuery or React.
-Though I am more familiar with React, I wanted to challenge myself to learn jQuery for the specific task.
+Though I am more familiar with React, I wanted to challenge myself to re-learn jQuery for the specific task.
+- jQuery features were quite neat and helpful.
+It made the task simple and allowed me to have clean code.
+I wonder if React would have resulted in cleaner code and would React be a different level of difficulty to get it to work.
+Overall, working with jQuery shown to be challenging and exciting.